PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

             └── meta                            // Community meta-layer for building Linux distributions.
 ```

-**Figure 3.2: Workspace `layer` directory hierarchy representation showing `raspberrypi3-mbl` meta-layers.**
+**Figure 3.2:** Workspace `layer` directory hierarchy representation showing `raspberrypi3-mbl` meta-layers.

-For the community layer `meta-raspberrypi`, the `meta-mbl` repository contains the MBL staging layer `meta-raspberrypi-mbl` for `.bbappend` customizations to
+For the community layer `meta-raspberrypi`, the `meta-mbl` repository contains the MBL staging layer `meta-raspberrypi-mbl` for `.bbappend` customizations of
 `meta-raspberrypi *.bb` recipes.
-As `meta-raspberrypi-mbl` contains the `raspberrypi3-mbl.conf` machine configuration file it too is a BSP layer.
+Because `meta-raspberrypi-mbl` contains the `raspberrypi3-mbl.conf` machine configuration file, it too is a BSP layer.
-`raspberrypi3-mbl.conf` cannot be upstreamed to `meta-raspberrypi` and therefore has to be maintained independently.
+`raspberrypi3-mbl.conf` cannot be upstreamed to `meta-raspberrypi`, and therefore has to be maintained independently.

+[Table 3.2.2](#Table-3-2-2) summarises the layers that appear in the MBL workspace.

 <a name="Table-3-2-2"></a>